Peter Gill (chemist): Education and career

 Gill was born in Auckland and received his BSc in 1983 and MSc in 1984 from the University of Auckland.
 He received a PhD in 1988 from the Australian National University under the supervision of Leo Radom.
 During this time, he investigated hemi-bonding and the convergence of perturbation theory in quantum chemistry.
 After graduation, he conducted postdoctoral work with John Pople at Carnegie Mellon University from 1988 to 1993.
 Following this stint, Gill accepted a lectureship at Massey University in 1993.
 He became a lecturer at the University of Cambridge in 1996.
 In 1999, Gill became the inaugural chair of theoretical chemistry at the University of Nottingham.
-He moved to Australia and became a professor at the Australian National University in 2004 and later moved to the University of Sydney in 2019 as the Schofield Chair in Theoretical Chemistry.
+He moved to Australia and became a professor at the Australian National University in 2004 and moved to the Schofield Chair in Theoretical Chemistry at the University of Sydney in 2019.
+He resigned from the University of Sydney at the end of 2025.

 In 2001, Gill wrote an essay pronouncing the demise of density functional theory thanks to the rise of hybrid functionals for exchange interactions between electrons.

 Honors and awards

-Gill is the president of the World Association of Theoretical and Computational Chemists (WATOC) and received the Dirac Medal in 1999 and the Schrödinger Medal in 2011 from WATOC.

-In 2013, Gill received the Fukui Medal from APATCC.

-Gill was elected a Fellow of the Australian Academy of Science in 2014 and received the David Craig Medal from the Australian Academy of Science in 2019.
-In 2015 Gill was inducted to the International Academy of Quantum Molecular Science.
+Gill received the Dirac Medal of the World Association of Theoretical and Computational Chemists (WATOC) in 1999 and its Schrödinger Medal in 2011.
+He was the president of WATOC during 2017 - 2025.
+He received the Pople Medal of the Asia-Pacific Association of Theoretical and Computational Chemists (APATCC) in 2005 and its Fukui Medal in 2013.
+He has been the president of APATCC since 2025.
+Gill was elected a Fellow of the Australian Academy of Science in 2014 and received its David Craig Medal in 2019.
+In 2015 Gill was inducted to the International Academy of Quantum Molecular Science and has been its president since 2026.